hande-qmc/hande/documentation/users_guide/manual.rst

 **use_all_sym_sectors**
     Run a DMQMC calculation in all symmetry sectors simultaneously.
 Psips will be distributed across all symmetry sectors for the initial density matrix.
+.. [review] - JSS: why don't we re-use use_all_sym_sectors instead of introducing a new
+.. [review] - keyword for essentially the same thing?
 **use_all_mom_sectors**
     Run a DMQMC calculation in all momentum symmetry sectors simultaneously.
 Psips will be distributed across all symmetry sectors for the initial density matrix.